leonardoce/4th/README.md

 This is a forth system based on a VM-architecture.
 The bytecode interpreter can be compiled in Windows and in Linux with a simple ANSI C compiler.
 The system in designed to be simple and solid.
+The system can be compiled under 32 or 64 bit systems.

 The system has primitives to call external code, which must be located in a external shared library.
 You can also add additional primitives.